${{amount}}

 What happens when a window ships from Canada to the USA?

-For our sizes that ship from our facility in Canada (as well as any of our custom windows), these additional tariff measures may be applied.
-Our product still qualifies for duty-free treatment under the USMCA (See below).
+For our stock sizes shipped from our Canadian facility, as well as our custom windows, our products currently qualify for duty-free treatment under the USMCA (see below).

 Country of origin and tariff classification